A Guide to Getting Court Ordered Rehab for a Loved One

 Court ordered rehab can help your loved one recover!

 Drugs and alcohol can impair a person’s judgment and cause them to engage in risky behaviors that get them into trouble.
 Anyone who struggles with addiction can get caught up in committing various drug crimes that allow them to fuel their addiction.
-For instance, your friendly neighbor who suffers from painkiller addiction may head to the streets for heroin or counterfeit painkillers after their prescription runs out, and get caught for illicit drug possession.
+For instance, your neighbor who suffers from painkiller addiction may head to the streets for heroin or counterfeit painkillers after their prescription runs out, and get caught for illicit drug possession.

 Court ordered rehab can help drug offenders recover from addiction and improve their lives without having to worry about a criminal record.
 Many states will wipe your loved one’s record clean if they follow through and comply with their mandatory addiction treatment.
-Court ordered rehab can also shock your loved one into understanding the consequences of drug abuse, and forces them to choose between becoming healthier and sober, or serving time in jail or prison for their drug crime.
+Court ordered rehab can also shock your loved one into understanding the hard consequences of drug abuse, and force them to choose between becoming healthier and sober, or serving time in jail or prison for their drug crime.

 How to Get Someone Court Ordered Rehab